Padinant/CodeFest-2025-Garbage-Classifier-Project/README.md

 ## Project Overview

-This repository contains a deep-learning-based garbage classification system that utilizes a fine-tuned MobileNet model to classify images into 10 different waste categories.
+This repository contains a CNN based garbage classification system that utilizes a fine-tuned MobileNet model to classify images into 10 different waste categories.
 The project was developed for CodeFest 2025 under Challenge #1 by Team #10: Padina Nasiri Toussi, Timothy Winans.

 This model helps facilitate better waste segregation and recycling efforts using computer vision.